Seeds of Change: Urban Food Systems in Singapore

 In just three hours, you'll:

-✔️ Explore the deeper patterns, structures, and mindsets shaping how food is grown, shared, and valued, using the Iceberg Model
+✔️ Uncover the deeper patterns, structures, and mindsets that shape how food is grown, shared, and valued.

 Who should attend: